T-monius/launchschool/130/challenges/advanced_1/notes/ocr_numbers.md

     * Newlines (`"/n"`)
       > Each digit is a series of 3 newline characters
         + Nothing follows the last newline character
-        + A regex could parse and input string for series of 3 newlines
+        + A regex could parse an input string for series of 3 newlines
       > If a line doesn't contain a character, it is simply a newline
       > A final character in a line is followed immediately by a newline
         - There is no space to serve as a placeholder